royalcala/whatscom/docs/PROJECT_OVERVIEW.md

 1. **Payment Tracking**:
    - **Stripe Webhooks**: Order statuses are automatically updated via Stripe webhooks, with notifications sent to users in WhatsApp upon successful payments.

-1. **Admin Site**
+1. **Portals**
-   - **Admin Portals**: The admin portal allows for comprehensive management of the platform, including configurations related to the overall project.
-There are three distinct admin sites:
+   1. **Project Admin Site**: This site is for the overall project administrators who manage global settings, platform-wide configurations, and oversee all tenants. (/app/admin)

-     1. **Project Admin Site**: This site is for the overall project administrators who manage global settings, platform-wide configurations, and oversee all tenants.
+   1. **Tenant Admin Site**: Each tenant has its own admin site where tenant-specific settings can be managed, such as adding products, updating catalogs, and customizing themes.
+This site also provides tools for inventory management, order processing, and tenant-specific reporting and analytics. (/app/[tenantId]/admin)

-     2. **Tenant Admin Site**: Each tenant has its own admin site where tenant-specific settings can be managed, such as adding products, updating catalogs, and customizing themes.
-This site also provides tools for inventory management, order processing, and tenant-specific reporting and analytics.
+   1. **User Admin Site**: This site is for managing individual user settings and preferences, ensuring a personalized experience for each user. (/app/[tenantId]/user)

-     3. **User Admin Site**: This site is for managing individual user settings and preferences, ensuring a personalized experience for each user.
+   1. **Public Site**: This is the public-facing site for each tenant. (/app/[tenantId])
 ---

 ### **Technology Stack**